carlostrub/backgammon/README.md

 # backgammon

-## Backgammon: The Oldest Board Game of the World
+## Backgammon: The Oldest Board Game in the World
 This crate provides a pure, canonical implementation of the game [*Backgammon.*](https://en.wikipedia.org/wiki/Backgammon)